-I took all my degrees at Manchester University - BA (Hons) in Philosophy and Politics, MA in Health Care Ethics, and my PhD (on theory of action in Kant's philosophy) in the Department of Government.
-I subsequently lectured in Political Theory in Manchester's Department of Government, then in philosophy at the Centre for Professional Ethics, University of Central Lancashire, before coming to Lancaster University.
+I took all my degrees at Manchester University - BA in Philosophy and Politics, MA in Health Care Ethics, and PhD (on theory of action in Kant's philosophy) in the Department of Government.
+I subsequently lectured in Political Theory in Manchester's Department of Government, then in philosophy at the Centre for Professional Ethics, University of Central Lancashire, before coming to Lancaster University in 2003.

 I have taught moral philosophy, political thought and applied ethics.
 My recent teaching at Lancaster includes

 - Continental Philosophy, on Nietzsche, Foucault and Arendt (PPR302, available in 2014-15)